isomerpages/ura-mbsc2020/index.md

     - infopic:
          title: Build a Dream
          button: Learn More
-         description: Be a builder of dreams
+         description: Be a builder of dreams.
+Donate / Volunteer today!
-         description: Donate/Volunteer today!
          url: /build-a-dream/
          image: /images/build-a-dream.jpg
          alt: Build a Dream